EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 sysmod_reboot
 		Reboot the system, if not possible just stop (eg di halt)

+sysmod_conconf
+		Configure the console port according to the properties passed in HL.
+HL should be returned giving the actual configuration set.
+For example if the user asks for 50 baud but cannot be given it then HL should encode the baud rate actually set.

+sysmod_auxconf
+		Configure the auxiilary port according to the properties passed in HL.
+HL should be returned giving the actual configuration set.

+Serial properties
+	bits 3-0	:	speed
+		0	Not in use
+		1	50
+		2	75
+		3	110
+		4	134
+		5	150
+		6	300
+		7	600
+		8	1200
+		9	2400
+		A	4800
+		B	9600
+		C	19200
+		D	38400
+		E	57600
+		F	115200
+	bit 5-4
+		0	5 bit
+		1	6 bit
+		2	7 bit
+		3	8 bit
+	bit 6
+		1	two stop bits
+		0	one stop bit
+	bit 7
+		0	receiver disabled
+		1	receiver enabled
+	bit 8
+		0	no parity
+		1	parity enabled
+	bit 9
+		0	even parity (if parity)
+		1	odd parity (if parity)
+	bit 10-11
+		Internal OS use
+	bit 12
+		0	no flow control
+		1	hardware flow control
+	bits 13-15
+		reserved

 SysInfo structure
-		byte	banks		; number of banks present byte 	features	; feature bits (see below) byte	tickrate	; number of irq calls per 1/10th sec byte	swap		; drive for swap (0xFF if not) word	commonbase	; first address in the common space
+		byte	banks		; number of banks present byte 	features	; feature bits (see below) byte	tickrate	; number of irq calls per 1/10th sec byte	swap		; drive for swap (0xFF if not) word	commonbase	; first address in the common space word	conflags	; console changable serial properties word	auxflags	; aux changeable serial properties
+					; set bits are supported changes

 		Drives are encoded 0-15 for A-P.